How To Save Money on All Your Monthly Expenses and Bills

 Take advantage of any available promotions and discounts, which includes bundling your internet, landline and cable.
 Also, be sure to evaluate your cable usage honestly by asking yourself if you really need 200 channels.
 You likely stick to the same handful regularly, so why pay for the others?

 Whether you buy games piecemeal or use a subscription service, gaming can get costly.
-A new title for a game console usually costs $60, according to Forbes.
-Similarly, a PlayStation Plus yearlong membership costs $59.99.
+A new title for a game console often costs about $60.
+Similarly, a PlayStation Now yearlong membership costs $59.99 and sales happen semi-regularly.
 If you want to keep playing for years on end, you’ll have to get strategic to cut costs:

 - Wait for games to decrease in value before purchasing, or hold off for sales.